T354 Week 6 - Spring 2015

 - Simply animate the position (Y value) as desired.

 - When you output your movie, you'll need a codec with an alpha channel.
 I'd likely use the Animation codec with alpha channel.
 (RGB+).

 Star Wars Opening - In-class Exercise:

-- In this exercise you'll make rolling text similar to the opening of Star Wars.
-While you should feel free to take liberties with the text, you'll want to re-create the approximate size, speed and angle of the wall of text.
+- Make rolling text recreating the opening of Star Wars.
+Feel free to take liberties with the text, but try your best to re-create the approximate font size, speed and angle of the wall of text.
+The rolling text also feathers off into the distance (as opposed to staying visible).
 Getting the right size and speed take a little finessing.